maxnth/LAREX_Docker/README.md

     __or__

-* Run `build_interactive.sh` and follow the steps in the terminal accordingly.
+* Run `sh build_interactive.sh` and follow the steps in the terminal accordingly.
 * Both steps will automatically build the image from source and start the container.
 When using this some following steps can be ignored.

 #### Initialize Container